Dauphin Humanities Center

 Franklin Science Center

-Franklin Science Center houses the natural science departments (Biology, Chemistry, and Physics).
+Franklin Science Center houses the departments of Biology, Chemistry, Physics, and Psychology.
 Built in 1971 and renovated in 2002, it contains classrooms, large lecture rooms, and research and teaching laboratories.
-Special facilities include the Dibert Planetarium, the Vertebrate Museum, a greenhouse, an animal care facility, and a herbarium.
+Special facilities include the Dibert-Roddick Planetarium, the Vertebrate Museum, a greenhouse, an animal care facility, and a herbarium.
 Franklin Science Center is located at the corner of Franklin Drive and Cumberland Drive, with entrances on each on those roads as well as from the academic quad.

-Gilbert houses classrooms and labs for the department of Psychology, as well as the Multicultural Students Center.
+Gilbert houses classrooms and as well as the Office of Multicultural Student Affairs.
 It was built in 1912 as an elementary training school.

-Horton is home to the School of Academic Programs and Services, the Office of Extended Studies, the Women's Center, the Institute for Public Service, and other departments.
+Horton is home to the School of Academic Programs and Services, the Office of Professional, Continuing and Distance Education; the Women's Center; the Ethnic Studies and Women's and Gender Studies programs, and the Office for Exploratory Students.
 Facilities include classrooms and a computer lab.
 Completed in 1895, the building was originally a "ladies" dormitory.

 Huber Arts Center

 Home of the Department of Art & Design, Huber has over 180,000 square feet of

 studios, a lecture classroom, two art galleries, critique and multipurpose

 rooms, and spaces for photographing art work and assembling professional

 presentations.
 Studios include professional facilities in Art Education,